 Who is Garrett Neiles?

-Garrett Neiles is realizing the depth that comes with maturity.
-The Winnipeg, Manitoba pop artist picked up the guitar as a way to connect, and, despite some time off for school and other pursuits, has been working on that dream ever since.
+Garrett Neiles is realizing the depth that comes with maturity and the satisfaction that comes with a growing sense of self.
+The Japanese-Canadian pop-rock artist from Winnipeg, Manitoba picked up the guitar as a way to connect and has been working on that dream ever since.

-In addition to his solo artistic development, Neiles does a bit of work with True North Youth Foundation’s Project 11, a global educational mental health subdivision, where he has performed at their Bell Let’s Talk day, as well as singing the national anthem at Winnipeg Jets games.
+Neiles co-produced his upcoming tracks with award-nominated producer Tyler Del Pino, Jackson Martin, and The Renaissance.
+End of an Era will be released in November 2022, after which he plans for festivals, live shows and tour dates.
+Neiles also works with True North Youth Foundation’s Project 11, a global educational mental health subdivision where he’s performed at their Bell Let’s Talk day, as well as sang the national anthem at Winnipeg Jets games.